Learn how to read the Grand Tableau Lenormand Spread to accurately predict your future every time.

 Many beginner Lenormand readers look at the spread and feel overwhelmed, not knowing where to start.
 The sheer number of cards makes them feel lost, causing them to lose the story that the cards are telling them.

-Much of the information contained in the cards is left unrevealed.
+…leaving much of the information contained in the cards unrevealed.

 But reading the Grand Tableau can be much easier than this!
 It's a powerful spread that only looks complicated.
 When you know how to simplify it, a rich and compelling story comes alive for you.
 And you begin to see why Lenormand is the ultimate gossip, often revealing secrets many people would prefer to remain hidden.

 What is the Grand Tableau?

 The Grand Tableau is the daddy of all Lenormand spreads.
 It uses all 36 cards in a Lenormand deck, and gives detailed answers about multiple topics in your life.